TadiT7/treble_experimentations_wiki/Huawei-MediaPad-M5-Wifi.md

 # Huawei MediaPad M5  (SHT-W09)

+UPDATE 26/04/2021: Roar, vanilla, AB, arm64, vndklite boots, it has no offline charging and i cannot set lower brightness.
+Install DavX from F-droid if you need to sync contacts/cal. events from google and the aurorastore to access to the google store.

 UPDATE 09/12/20: flashed Roar AB, arm64, gapps version v300.j and it boots

 The [AOSP 10 image by phh](https://github.com/phhusson/treble_experimentations/releases/tag/v222) works (i tested the gapps version v222)